namoopsoo/namoopsoo.github.io/content/en/project/2020-04-05-aviation-kaggle-low-level.md

 #### Summary
-_Here, below, I write a bit retrospectively about my notes from the ["Reducing Commercial Aviation Fatalities" kaggle](https://www.kaggle.com/c/reducing-commercial-aviation-fatalities/data), trying to summarize some of the journey.
+_Below, I write a bit retrospectively about my notes from the ["Reducing Commercial Aviation Fatalities" kaggle](https://www.kaggle.com/c/reducing-commercial-aviation-fatalities/data), trying to summarize some of the journey.
 I try to give some high lights from my various notebook entries. ( [github](https://github.com/namoopsoo/aviation-pilot-physiology-hmm) )_

 #### My High Level Recap